 - You prefer a city break to a tourist resort

-5. Ayia Napa, Where to Stay in Cyprus for Music Festival
+5. Ayia Napa, where to stay in Cyprus for nightlife

 Ayia Napa got its name from the Venetian monastery located within the centre of town, which translates to mean holy wooded valley.
 However, outside of the aforementioned monastery, 2 marine museums and a sculpture park, there isn’t much on offer in the way of culture.